India, Pakistan DGMOs connect over hotline in first call since ceasefire understanding - India, Pakistan DGMOs connect over hotline in first call since ceasefire understanding BusinessToday

-In a significant diplomatic and military development, India and Pakistan’s Director Generals of Military Operations (DGMOs) established contact over the military hotline on Saturday, marking their first formal conversation since the ceasefire understanding was reached earlier this week.
+The Director Generals of Military Operations (DGMOs) of India and Pakistan will contact over the military hotline today evening marking their first formal conversation since the ceasefire understanding was reached earlier this week.

-The dialogue comes hours after Prime Minister Narendra Modi chaired a high-level security meeting at his residence, which was attended by the three service chiefs, External Affairs Minister S. Jaishankar, and Defence Minister Rajnath Singh.
+The dialogue will take place hours after Prime Minister Narendra Modi chaired a high-level security meeting at his residence, which was attended by the three service chiefs, External Affairs Minister S Jaishankar, and Defence Minister Rajnath Singh.
 The meeting focused on the evolving military situation and India's strategic posture following cross-border hostilities.

 This meeting also comes following a four-day military escalation, including cross-border drone attacks and missile strikes, leading to a bilateral pause in military actions across land, water, and air on 10th May.